 The exercise, eating, and lifestyle habits you’ve developed have enabled you to achieve a certain level of performance, and from now on maintaining those habits will depend on how well you recuperate from the demands of your daily workload.
 Focus on getting at least 8 hours of sleep each night, staying well-hydrated, eating nutrient-rich foods and avoiding excess junk food.
 And when it comes to exercise, learn to listen to your body; if you need more rest time between strenuous workouts, take the extra rest time so you preserve the quality of each workout.

 Quick Tip: Metabolism and maximum aerobic capacity do decline with age, but staying active with a combination of aerobic and strength training can help minimizes these declines.

 Seventy and beyond.

 Just don’t stop.
 Frederic Schmid keeps on winning cycling National Championships in the 80+ category, and he is a constant source of inspiration for me and the coaches at CTS.
 Every time he’s interviewed someone asks him his secret to racing into his 80s.
 He always answers, “Just don’t stop.”
 It’s hard to argue with him.
 The less you do the less you’ll be able to do, so just continue to do all the exercise you’re able to do.
-Kirk Nordgren, who coaches Fred, notes that our favorite octogenarian still does hard intervals, he just does fewer intervals per workout and fewer interval sessions per month.
+His coach notes that our favorite octogenarian still does hard intervals, he just does fewer intervals per workout and fewer interval sessions per month.
 Old doesn’t automatically mean fragile or frail.
 Just ask Fred; he crashed during Cyclocross National Championships a few years ago and cracked his collarbone.
 He still won.

 It’s never too late to make positive changes in your life.
 Even if you led an unhealthy lifestyle in the past, the steps you take now will enhance the quality – and the quite possibly the quantity – of the years in your future.